zenitheesc/Design-Blocks/KiCad/MAX17205/README.md

 # Max17205

-Circuito para monitoramento do estado de carga de uma celula de ions de litio (18650), desenvolvido para ser utilizado na ground station mobile "Alcântara".
+Circuit for monitoring the state of charge of a lithium ion cell (18650), developed to be used in the ground station mobile "Alcântara".

 # Schematic